Khaenri-ah/ruinguard-docs/docs/guide/preparations/README.md

 On Windows, either:

 -   `Shift + Right-click` inside your project directory and choose the "Open command window here" option
 -   Press `Win + R` and run `cmd.exe`, and then `cd` into your project directory

 On macOS, either:

 -   Open Launchpad or Spotlight and search for "Terminal"
 -   In your "Applications" folder, under "Utilities", open the Terminal app

 On Linux, you can quickly open the terminal with `Ctrl + Alt + T`.

+!!! tip "For Windows"
-_For Windows we highly recommend you to use [Windows Terminal](https://github.com/Microsoft/Terminal#installing-and-running-windows-terminal).
-Its default profile `Powershell` also accepts various [Linux commands](https://dev.to/heytimapple/linux-commands-that-work-in-powershell-by-default-17gd)_
+    _We highly recommend you to use [Windows Terminal](https://github.com/Microsoft/Terminal#installing-and-running-windows-terminal).
+Its default profile `Powershell` also accepts various [Linux commands](https://dev.to/heytimapple/linux-commands-that-work-in-powershell-by-default-17gd)_ "

 With the terminal open, run the `node -v` command to make sure you've successfully installed Node.js.
 If it outputs `v16.6.0` or higher, great!